vaulot/vaulot.academic.site/content/teaching/2020-experimental-design.md

 __School__: Asian School of the Environment

+### Objectives
+This course introduces you to the basic principles of experimental design and analysis of ecological experiments.
+It introduces you to methods and key concepts for designing and implementing experiments in both the field and laboratory.
+You will learn how to plan and execute an experiment, key concepts in designing experiments, and how to analyse and present your results.

+### Lectures
 * [Session 01 - 2020-01-21 - Introduction to R](https://vaulot.github.io/course-ntu-experimental-design-2020/R-session-01-intro.html)
 * [Session 02 - 2020-01-23 - Data visualization with R](https://vaulot.github.io/course-ntu-experimental-design-2020/R-session-02-data_visualization.html)
 * [Session 03 - 2020-01-23 - R markdown](https://vaulot.github.io/course-ntu-experimental-design-2020/2020-course-ntu-experimental-design/R-session-03-markdown.html)